 - Include your work email address.
 Generally speaking, provide a personal email instead of an employer-linked one (unless you own your company).
 Since LinkedIn is a common channel for job opportunities (even when you’re not looking), don’t offer to communicate about a potential opportunity with a recruiter or anyone else using your work email (through LinkedIn or elsewhere).

 - Only include a job title in your headline.
 A title alone doesn’t provide enough information about you, especially if you work at a lesser-known organization (e.g. Director at Smith Company).
 Your headline helps others gain a quick sense of who you are, so take advantage of the 120 characters available.
 When you appear in search results, an informative headline is key to entice others to click to your profile (note, however, that your headline is somewhat truncated on a search results page).
 Describe your specialty, noteworthy results you drive and if you have an industry or functional expertise, all of which inform and entice readers to learn more.

-- Write your Summary in third person.
+- Write your About section in third person.
 Your profile is not a bio on a company website and shouldn’t be written like one.
 Rather, it’s your calling card and contains information you choose to include.
 Own the voice and write it in either the first person or use imperative, action-oriented statements (akin to resume writing).
 Don’t use third person.
 LinkedIn is not telling others about you; you’re telling others about yourself via LinkedIn.

 - Exclude key certifications and licenses.
 Exposure (or lack thereof) in search results may impact your consideration for a job, business or speaking opportunity.
 Including CPA credentials, FINRA licenses, PMP or Six Sigma Black Belt certification, state bar admissions etc., not only enhances your credibility and qualifications in the eyes of others, it also increases the chance you’ll appear in relevant keyword searches.